 - You can also add the DLL file by navigating to the File menu and then clicking upon ‘New’ from the drop-down list

 Now, glance through the files to find out the exact Windows program that has created the loaded DLL file.

-If you’re Windows running computer or laptop does not have Visual Studio installed, then you can make use of Visual Studio online to open DLL files any part of the day.
+If your Windows running computer or laptop does not have Visual Studio installed, then you can make use of Visual Studio online to open DLL files any part of the day.

 - Open a web browser that you have been constantly using to browse the internet.

 - In the address bar, type https://online.visualstudio.com/login and then press the ‘Enter’ button in the keyboard.